-Using children's interests as a starting point, we provide children with stimulating, active play experiences in which they can explore and develop their learning to help them make sense of the world.
+Using high quality, language-rich texts as a starting point, we provide children with stimulating, active play experiences in which they can explore and develop their learning to help them make sense of the world.

 We also act upon what the children say and interests we have observed to further enrich the learning environments and regularly incorporate the children's interests and ideas into the planning of our enrichment activities.